bongloy/bongloy-terms/pages/issuing/cardholder_terms.en.md

 ### Card Replacement

-If you need to replace your Card for any reason, please return to a branch of the financial institution where the Card was purchased to obtain an immediate replacement, or contact us at +855(0)23 532 0888 to request a replacement Card be mailed to you.
-You will be required to provide personal information which may include your Card number, full name, transaction history, etc. There is a fee for replacing your Card.
+If you need to replace your Card for any reason, please place the order via the participating partner mobile application.
+There is a fee for replacing your Card.
 Refer to the fee schedule provided within this document.

-### Card Transfers

-You may transfer funds to another card on the program.

 ### Transactions Made In Foreign Currencies